rokka-io/rokka.js/README.md

     minTimeout: <number>,      // minimum milliseconds between retries (default: 1000)
     maxTimeout: <number>,      // maximum milliseconds between retries (default: 10000)
-    randomize: <boolean>       // randomize time between retries (default: true) }
+    randomize: <boolean>       // randomize time between retries (default: true) agent?: <any>               // an agent to be used with node-fetch, eg. if you need a proxy (default: undefined) }
 });
 ```